 - YouTube is the most popular video-sharing platform for marketers, with 89 percent of them planning on using it in 2021.
 Facebook is second with 70 percent.

 - Eight out of ten people have purchased a piece of software or app after watching a brand’s video.

 - Internet users spent six hours and 48 minutes per week watching videos online in 2019.

 - In 2022, 82 percent of the global internet traffic will come from video streaming and downloads.

 Want to Learn More?

-- 24 Best Free Video Editing Software Programs in 2020
+- 25 Best Free Video Editing Software Programs